 Be open and honest about goals and plans

 You and your child find yourselves living under the same roof again.
 But this time you’re both a little older.
 And with age comes wisdom.

-- Putting money into an emergency fund for when he is on his own (that three to six months’ worth of income will come in handy for an emergency car repair or ER visit)
+- Putting money into an emergency fund for when they are on his own (that three to six months’ worth of income will come in handy for an emergency car repair or ER visit)

 - Saving enough money to put toward a security deposit on an apartment or a down payment on a house.2

 You’re happy to help your child by opening your home.
-But you do eventually want him to fly the nest – for good.
+But you do eventually want them to fly the nest — for good.
 So, be sure to agree upon an end date when your child should strive to be flying solo.

 Whether it’s a year, 18 months or three years, openly communicate an agreed-upon date, and be open to making any needed adjustments if circumstances change.